trifgeorge/MasterDuel/README.md

 16. Export in a different folder(.atlas, .json, .png).
 Note: The export must be only one .png file.
 If not reduce the Scale value.
 17. Open the .json file.
-18. Change the value of "images"(from skeleton object) to "./images"(from skeleton object) and the value of "audio" to "".
+18. Change the value of "images"(from skeleton object) to "./images/" and the value of "audio" to "".
 Note: You can also replace the values of width(replace all) and height(replace all) but I recommend to see the animation in game first.
 19. Open the .atlas file.
 20. Change the SECOUND line to "PCardId.png" where CardId is the AnimationId(from spreedsheat).